microsoft/powerapps-tools/Apps/ReleasePlanner/deployment.md

     ![Copy HTTP URL Request](./media/getflowhttp.png)

      > [!NOTE]
-     > The Flow should be turned on for the URL to be generated.
+     > The Flow should be turned on for the URL to get generated.

 7. Go back to the list of flows and select “Generate Release Plans Word document”: